 Interview with a Rock Princess on True Love: Lacey Sturm (Formally of Flyleaf)

 Lacey Sturm…you probably know who she is but just in case you don’t, she co-founded the rock band, Flyleaf, and was their lead singer for 10 years until going solo.
-In February of this year, she debuted her solo project, Life Screams.
+Now she has debuted her solo project, Life Screams.

 She has had her struggles and she is not afraid to talk about them!
 She wants others to learn from her experiences and she wants to help people!
 I haven’t met too many rock princesses but I doubt many of them would be willing to be so vulnerable and share such personal experiences in order to help others.